What happens with Congregational Study/Action Issues (CSAIs) after the first General Assembly (GA)?

 - At the plenary after the mini-assembly, delegates debate and vote on amendments and then vote on whether (1) to adopt the SOC as amended as a Unitarian Universalist Association (UUA) Statement of Conscience, (2) to hold it over for a further year of study, or (3) to reject it altogether.

 - If the delegates adopt it as a UUA Statement of Conscience, then congregations, districts and UUA staff will follow up with at least one year of implementation.
-UU leaders and the Washington Office for Advocacy may use it as a basis for public statements on the matter.
+UU leaders and staff may use it as a basis for public statements on the matter.
 Individual Unitarian Universalists (UUs), congregations, and districts are urged to implement it however they can.

 - At the fifth GA, the CSW will conduct a workshop on the implementation of the SOC.
 This ends the formal process for that issue.
 A new CSAI is selected, most likely the second CSAI since the adoption of the CSAI whose process is explained above.